skyfielders/python-skyfield/documentation/planets.rst

     'de421.bsp' segment 0 SOLAR SYSTEM BARYCENTER -> 10 SUN

-By contrast,
-generating a position for the Moon with DE421 requires Skyfield to add together two segments behind the scenes.
-The first segment provides the position of the Earth-Moon center of gravity, while the second segment provides the offset from there to the Moon.
+Linking the Moon to the Solar System barycenter with DE421 requires two segments, one providing the vector to the Earth-Moon system’s center of gravity, and the second providing the vector from there to the Moon.

 .. testcode::